 You may also disable the Confirm open after download checkbutton if you want.
-Then hit the New... button below the Actions: window, and in the pop-up fill in wish oommfroot/oommf.tcl -fg mmDisp "%1"
+Then hit the New... button below the Actions: window, and in the pop-up fill in wish oommfroot/app/oommf/oommf.tcl -nofork mmDisp "%1"

 Action: open